Raw or cooked, finding the right balance is the key to optimum health. This is the case for all aspects of health.

 Raw vegetables are loaded with nutrients like chlorophyll and enzymes and should be the bulk, the main part of an energizing balanced lifestyle.
 Adding some nuts, seeds, healthy fats, fruits, carbohydrates and plant based protein makes it complete.

-Finding the right balance is not that easy.
 Lots of raw, organic vegetables are SO needed but also goes for nutrients like iron, protein, calcium and fat in the right proportions.
 Using my pH list makes finding balance easier and more clear.
 I have mine printed and hanging on the refrigerator door.

 What do I enjoy raw?